10/28/2011 1:10:36 PM

 We haven't seen many bears around here each day, usually only two- four and likely that has much to do with the unseasonably warm weather here this week.
 We have seen some other great wildlife as the other scientists here have mentioned in their blogs though.
 Today was particularly exciting as we had a wolverine (Gulo gulo) run by our buggy, which is an incredibly rare experience around here.
 The wolverine continued along the kelp beds until it surprised itself by waking up a sleeping bear.
 The interaction was short and wise: the wolverine changed course and kept running.

 Last night was also quite special.
 The sky was clear and cold and just before bed the sky started to show some colour.
 About half an hour later the sky was alive with a green glow that stretched from horizon to horizon.
 It provided me with an opportunity to learn some techniques of night photography from a new friend that was here from Mumbai, India, who was almost as excited to see this show as he would have been to see his first wild polar bear.

 Unfortunately my journey here is almost to an end, but with any luck I'll be back again soon.
-In the meantime I'll be checking out the new polarbearcam.com website to keep track of the bears around the buggy as they wait for the ice to return to the Bay.
+In the meantime I'll be checking out the Polar Bear Cam to keep track of the bears around the buggy as they wait for the ice to return to the bay.